Mackintosh (raincoat)

-The Mackintosh or raincoat (abbreviated as mac) is a form of waterproof raincoat, first sold in 1824, made of rubberised fabric.
+The Mackintosh raincoat (abbreviated as mac) is a form of raincoat, first sold in 1824, made of rubberised fabric.

-The Mackintosh is named after its Scottish inventor Charles Macintosh, although many writers added a letter k.
+The Mackintosh is named after its British inventor Charles Macintosh, although many writers added a letter k.
 The variant spelling of "Mackintosh" is now standard.

-Although the Mackintosh coat style has become generic, a genuine Mackintosh coat is made from rubberised or rubber laminated material.

 History

 It has been claimed that the material was invented by the surgeon James Syme, but then copied and patented by Charles Macintosh; Syme's method of creating the solvent from coal tar was published in Thomson's Annals of Philosophy in 1818; this paper also describes the dissolution of natural rubber in naphtha.

 However, a detailed history of the invention of the Mackintosh was published by Schurer.
 The essence of Macintosh's process was the sandwiching of an impermeable layer of a solution of rubber in naphtha between two layers of fabric.
 The naphtha was distilled from coal tar, with the Bonnington Chemical Works being a major supplier.
 Syme did not propose the sandwich idea, and his paper did not mention waterproofing.
 Waterproofing garments with rubber was an old idea and was practised in pre-Columbian times by the Aztecs, who impregnated fabric with latex.
 Later French scientists made balloons gas-tight (and incidentally, impermeable) by impregnating fabric with rubber dissolved in turpentine, but this solvent was not satisfactory for making apparel.

 In 1830 Macintosh's company merged with the clothing company of Thomas Hancock in Manchester.
 Hancock had also been experimenting with rubber coated fabrics since 1819.
 Production of rubberised coats soon spread across the UK.
 All kinds of coats were produced with rubberized material, including riding coats and coats supplied to the British Army, British railways, and UK police forces.

 Early coats had problems with poor smell, stiffness, and a tendency to melt in hot weather.
 Hancock improved his waterproof fabrics, patenting a method for vulcanising rubber in 1843, solving many of the problems.

 Throughout the 19th and 20th centuries, the company continued to make waterproof clothing.
 In 1925 the company was taken over by Dunlop Rubber.